 We live in Carytown, the hippest part of Richmond with some of the cool local restaurants and shops.
 There is a store that sells home-made ice cream immediately behind us, and a VERY cool movie theater built during the silent movie era that shows current movies for $4.
 We are just off of I-95, the major north-south interstate that runs from Maine to Florida.
 Richmond is also on I-64—an east-west interstate highway.
 Because of this intersection of 2 major federal highways and the historical significance of Richmond, it is a stop for interstate buses and trains.
 We are 2 hours south of Washington, DC; 1 hour from Colonial Williamsburg and Jamestown (site of the first permanent English Colony in 1607); 1.5 hours from Thomas Jefferson's home Monticello, and the Jefferson Wine Trail; we are 2 hours from Virginia beach.
 Because we're centrally located, day trips are easy.
 The Greater Richmond metropolitan area has about a million residents.
 There are big city conveniences, but a small-town atmosphere—especially in Carytown!

-Ideally, you would be experienced—or at least comfortable—with using power tools.
-Still also looking for help with general household tasks (cooking, cleaning, organizing, etc.).
-Also need help planning a solar system and water catchment configuration.
-We are also happy to host those with massage therapy and electronics (for some small repairs) backgrounds.
+FIONA SAYS: Ideally, you would be experienced—or at least comfortable—with using power tools.
+Still also looking for help with general household tasks (cooking, cleaning, organizing, etc.) if that's more to your liking.
+I also need help planning a solar system and water catchment configuration.
+We are happy to host those with massage and physical therapy experience.
 If you sew, I've got drapery fabric that's waiting to be made into curtains.
-So we would be grateful for pretty much any kind of help in the full spectrum of items related to the upkeep and maintenance of a house.
+We would be grateful for pretty much any kind of help in the full spectrum of items related to the upkeep and maintenance of a house.
 On top of that, I am more productive when I have someone to work with.

 I have too many creative ideas for one lifetime, so that when I get called away due to a more important or urgent project, I often let the in-progress projects (minor repairs, prep for construction/improvements, sewing projects) settle into areas of the house.
-I'd love help with regular cleaning and organizing (it's not bad, but enough to be annoying for a clean freak), thinking projects through, and then implementing them if it works out.
+I'd love help with thinking projects through and then implementing them if it works out, and regular cleaning and organizing (it's not bad, but enough to be frustrating).
 I need help with manual labor for smaller construction projects.
 Cooking for us will be a HUGE help because after I've researched and worked on projects, I have little time or mental and physical energy left to even THINK about what's for dinner.

 English (native), Spanish (fluent), Persian (conversational)

-You will stay in a private bedroom with a small fridge, coffee maker, TV and fireplace, and which is immediately next to the shared bathroom (we also have a toilet/WC on the first floor).
-There's a washing machine and dryer conveniently located on the 2nd floor next to our bathroom which has a shower and a deep claw foot soaking tub.
+You will have a private bedroom with a small fridge, coffee maker, TV and fireplace.
+The bedroom is immediately next to the shared bathroom.
+There is a 1/2 bath (toilet/WC and sink) on the first floor.
+There's a washing machine and dryer conveniently located on the 2nd floor next to the shared bathroom which has a shower and a deep claw foot soaking tub.
 We have fast internet, streaming media and cable/optical fiber TV.
 Our home is heated and air conditioned.
 We are HALF a block away from a very cool retail neighborhood with quirky shops and local bus routes.
 We also have bicycles you can use to explore the area.
-We will include what you like to eat when we buy groceries so you won't go hungry if you can grab something to eat, or cook (I rarely cook these days so that could be one of your tasks; I always have plenty to drink and something on hand to snack on—fruit, veggies, drinks, popcorn, nutrition bars, tea, coffee, hot cocoa).
-We have sheets, towels and toiletries so don't worry about bringing them with you if it makes traveling easier for you.
+We will include what you like to eat when we buy groceries so you won't go hungry if you can grab something to eat.
+I rarely cook these days so that could be one of your tasks.
+I always have plenty to drink and something on hand to snack on—fruit, veggies, drinks, popcorn, nutrition bars, tea, coffee, hot cocoa).
+In addition to providing sheets and towels, we have plenty of toiletries (shampoo, conditioner, toothpaste, etc.) so don't worry about bringing them with you if it makes traveling easier for you.

-SO many interesting places to visit during your time off, several that are within walking distance.
+SO many interesting places to visit during your time off, several of which are within walking distance.
 Shops, restaurants and bars on the next street.
-Lots of outdoor parks and walking and bike trails within walking distance.
+Lots of outdoor parks.
+There are walking and bike trails within walking distance.
 We also have a spare bicycle or two you can use to get around the city.
 Ask us about anything you might have questions about.

 Limited internet access